SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Arcane Ward

 When you cast an abjuration spell of 1st+ level, you create a magical ward on yourself that lasts until you finish a long rest.
 The ward has hit points equal to twice your wizard level + your Intelligence modifier.
 Whenever you take damage, the ward takes the damage instead.
-Whenever you cast an abjuration spell of 1st+ level, the ward regains a number of hit points equal to twice the level of the spell.
+Whenever you cast an abjuration spell of 1st+ level, the ward regains a number of hit points equal to 2x the level of the expended spell slot.

+* Recharge Arcane Ward

+As a bonus action, expend a spell slot to have your Arcane Ward regains a Hit Points equal to 2x the level of the expended spell slot..

 ### Level 6